j0shuaj0nes/Gallivant/README.md

 # Gallivant
 A world travel planning app which provides points of interests and attractions for a chosen city.
-This app makes is designed to streamline the process of researching travel.
+This app is designed to streamline the process of researching travel.
-Users can select different destinations and begin exploring if this is the right travel destination for them visit.
+Users can select different destinations and start exploring different travel destinations.

-The motivation behind buidling Gallivant was to help users choose the right holiday and empower them to make the most of every moment on their travels.
+The motivation behind buidling Gallivant was to help users to choose the right holiday and empower them to make the most of every moment on their travels.

 ## Usage
 *Navigate in your browser to the Gallivant landing page using this [link](https://gallivant-17c406878ae5.herokuapp.com/)